 "I was pleasantly surprised with how easy the Steplight Power Meter was to use.
 It appears to be reasonably accurate, unlike some other power meters.
 I've identified the real power hogs in my house, and have taken steps to make sure that they're always off when not in use."

 This power meter measures the power consumption of any appliance plugged into a standard power outlet.

 It can also measure a group of appliances plugged into a single power board.
 Use it to uncover how much each of your appliances cost to run.

 - Measures from 1 to 2,400 watts.

-- Also reports usage in kilo-watt hours (kWh) - what you are billed for.
+- Also reports usage in kilowatt hours (kWh).

 - Tracks actual cost by entering your electricity tariff.

 - Measures voltage, current, Power Factor and frequency (50 or 60Hz).

 - Displays watts (W) and voltage (V) to one decimal place.
 It shows kilowatt-hours (kWh) and current in amps (A) to three decimal places.